It is commonly said that ‘To fail to prepare, is to prepare to fail’ and Business Analyst interview is no exception.

 All the requirements which pass the above four criteria, they are considered to be as formal and final.
-These requirements re then documented and become a part of the project scope.
+These requirements are then documented and become a part of the project scope.

 6. What is a typical day of your BA job like?

-Interviewers often ask this question to ascertain your work experience, how you handle multiple things and your perception about the job.
+Interviewers often ask this question to ascertain your work experience, how you handle multiple things and your perception of the job.

 You should stress upon depicting that there is no typical day for a BA and how varied your work is, through the day.
-Show your rich experience by explaining how you responds to the emails, meeting with the subject matter experts, clarification of the business flow to the technical team, discussion with the project manager over the project status, preparation and review of functional documents.
+Show your rich experience by explaining how you respond to the emails, meeting with the subject matter experts, clarification of the business flow to the technical team, discussion with the project manager over the project status, preparation, and review of functional documents.

 To get an idea of how you should effectively portray your typical day, read our post on A typical Day of a Business Analyst

 7. What are the documents that you have prepared as a Business Analyst?

 Through the course of a project, a BA is constantly striving to help technology achieve the business requirements and in this pursuit, he prepares a number of documents.
 They are :

 - Project vision document